glaskawiec/event-registration/README.md

 At the beginning I would like to point out that the application may seem to be over engineered.
 I tried to create some kind of boilerplate that can be used in any JS client-server application.
-I realize that it could be done in a simpler and faster way but that was not my goal.
-My goal was to show knowledge of various libraries and aspects of client-server architecture.
+My goal was to show knowledge of various libraries and aspects of architecture.

 ## :bookmark_tabs: Goals